oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-0-tenancy-setup.md

 Sign up [here](https://www.oracle.com/cloud/free/).

-:exclamation: If you already have a tenancy make sure that you have not exhausted the Free Trial credits.
+:exclamation: :exclamation: :exclamation: **If you already have a tenancy make sure that you have not exhausted the Free Trial credits**.
 If you have exhausted the credits or your tenancy is older than 30 days, you will only have access to "Always Free" Services. **OCI Data Science is not yet among the "Always Free" offerings.** You will have to convert your tenancy to a paid tenancy or use a different tenancy.

 ## **STEP 2:** Run the Data Science Stack Template